-The Free Meals scheme is available to John Leggott College student who meet the eligibility criteria and who are under 19 years old, or those aged 19-25 with an Education Health Care Plan or a Learning Difficulty Assessment.
-The scheme is available for students whose family receive one (or more) of the following: Income Support, Income-based Job Seekers’ Allowance, Employment Support Allowance (income related), Child Tax Credit with no Working Tax Credit and an annual income below £16,190, Guaranteed Pension Credit, Support under Part VI of the Immigration and Asylum Act 1999, four week Working Tax Credit run-on or Universal Credit.
-Students need to complete a financial support application form and submit it with income documents as requested.
+The Free School Meals scheme is available to our students either on a EHCP aged 19 to 25 or with learning difficulties.
+Our under-19 students can also access this if they meet the criteria.
+The scheme is available for students whose family receive any of the following forms of income support: Income Based Job Seekers Allowance, Employment Support Allowance (Income related) Child Tax Credit with no working Tax Credit and an annual income below £16,190, Guaranteed Pension Credit, support under Part VI of the Immigration and Asylum Act 1999, 4 Week Working Tax Credit run-on and Universal Credit (with a household income less than £7,400 a year after tax and not including any benefits you receive).

 Student Trust Fund

 This fund was setup in memory of a former JLC Governor, Bill Martin, who was a keen advocate of setting up a Trust Fund.
 Establish in 1995, the fund is there to ‘support and promote the advancement of education of present or former full-time students of John Leggott College by granting financial assistance to them.’
 Support from the fund is only offered to those who have already made use of all other forms of financial support available to full time students.
 Successful applicants may be offered grants from the fund or the support may be in the form of a loan which has to be repaid over a specified time period.